On SYM theory and all order Bulk Singularity Structures of BPS Strings in type II theory: Bulk singularity structures of

-the second term in \reef{121908} has evidently zero contribution to S-matrix, given the fact that \reef{121908} is symmetric under exchanging $k_{3d}, k_{3a}$ while simultaneously is antisymmetric under $\epsilon$ tensor so the result for the 2nd term of \reef{121908} is zero.
+Let us proceed with the 2nd terms of ${\cal A}_{71}, {\cal A}_{82}$ in asymmetric picture.
+If we apply momentum conservation $(k_3+p)_{a}=-(k_1+k_2)_{a}$ to those terms, we then obtain \beqa 2i k_1.\xi_2 suL_2 \xi_{3b}\xi_{1i} k_{3d}\Tr(P_{-}\fsC_{(n-1)}M_p \Gamma^{bdai}) (p+k_3)_{a} \eeqa the second term in \reef{121908} has evidently zero contribution to S-matrix, given the fact that \reef{121908} is symmetric under exchanging $k_{3d}, k_{3a}$ while simultaneously is antisymmetric under $\epsilon$ tensor so the result for the 2nd term of \reef{121908} is zero.
 Its first term includes an infinite number of t-channel singularities.
 Indeed these t-channel singularities are the same poles that have been shown up in the 1st terms ${\cal A''}_{2}$ of \reef{712u} and ${\cal A'}_{3}$ of \reef{711uui} and these t-channel poles have already been produced in \cite{Hatefi:2012ve} as well.

 .2in